 If you are divorced during the year under a final decree of divorce or separate maintenance, you are treated as unmarried for that whole year, assuming you have not remarried before the end of the year.
-For the year of the divorce, file as a single person unless you care for a child or parent and qualify as a head of household under the rules in 1.12.
+For the year of the divorce, file as a single person unless you care for a child or parent and qualify as a head of household (1.12).

 If at the end of the year you are living apart from your spouse, or you are separated under a provisional decree that has not yet been finalized, you are not considered divorced.
-If you care for a child and meet the other tests in 1.12, you may file as an unmarried head of household.
+If you care for a child and meet the other head of household tests (1.12), you may file as an unmarried head of household.
 Otherwise, you must file a joint return or as a married person filing separately.